prabhupant/python-ds/data_structures/binary_trees/index.md

 * symmetric_binary_tree.py

 # Univalued Binary Tree
-Check if binary tree has the same value in each node.
+Check if binary tree has the same value in each node

 * univalued_binary_tree.py